Ontotext-AD/graphdb-helm/README.md

 kubectl create secret generic graphdb-license --from-file graphdb.license
 ```

-**Note**: Secret names can differ from the given samples, but their configurations should be updated
+**Note**: Secret names can differ from the given examples in the [values.yaml](values.yaml), but their configurations should be updated
 to refer to the correct ones.
+Note that the licenses can be set for all masters/workers instances and also per instance.
+Please setup correctly according to the licensing agreements.

 ### Quick Start